hashicorp/vault-guides/operations/provision-vault/README.md

 # Provision Vault

-The goal of this guide is to allows users to easily provision a Vault cluster in just a few short commands.
+The goal of this guide is to allow users to easily provision a Vault cluster in just a few short commands.

 ## Reference Material